**Our knowledge of COVID-19 is changing daily. Due to this, this information will likely be subject to modification.**

 Is it safe for me to deliver at a hospital that has COVID-19 cases?

 Yes.
-Hospitals are taking serious precautions to keep patients and their healthcare providers safe.
-Suspected COVID-19 cases are being isolated, and precautions are taken to prevent spread of the virus.
+Hospitals are taking many precautions to keep patients and their healthcare providers as safe as possible.
+Suspected or confirmed COVID-19 cases are being isolated, and precautions are taken to prevent spread of the virus.
 Stricter visitor policies have also been implemented to keep patients safe.
 You should be able to deliver at your hospital without putting you or your baby at additional risk.

 I work in healthcare or other high risk of exposure setting.
 Should I continue to work until the baby is born?

 Healthcare employers should be taking extra precautions to limit the exposure of pregnant employees to patients with suspected or confirmed COVID-19.
+Pregnant healthcare workers should wear appropriate PPE including face covering and eye protection when providing direct care to all patients.
 Follow the CDC’s risk assessment and infection control guidelines at your work place.
 If you work in another high risk of exposure job setting (school, travel, etc.), you should talk to your employer about what they are or could do to decrease the risk of infection.

 Will the hospital separate me from my newborn and keep the baby in quarantine?